How to Hire a Big Data Developer Successfully

 Businesses need to transform unstructured data into structured one so that they can make sense out of it.
 The primary language used to achieve this objective is the SQL or Structured Query Language.
 The language can help manage and transform structured data stored across multiple databases.
 Moreover, SQL is the backbone of the field, and getting a talent versed in it is a bonus to your business.

 Keeping up with structured data can be pretty daunting, given that businesses generate and extract vast amounts of data on a daily basis.
-That said, warehousing is increasingly becoming an option when businesses complement unstructured data operations with structured.
+That said, warehousing is increasingly becoming an option when businesses complement unstructured data operations with structured ones.
 Experts should have hands-on skills in NoSQL to store and manage all types of data, including structured, unstructured, and semi-structured.

 Special Skills and Expertise